Ryuker/AstroWPHeadlessTest/_notes/AstroWPHeadless-notes.md

 - create pages dynamically using API fetching
   - [v] [slug].astro
-    - [] fetch single post from API based on slug
+    - [v] fetch single post from API based on slug
-    - [] render post to the page
+    - [v] render post to the page
+      - [v] render optimized images from remote url
+      - [v] convert html tags in content string - using astro-remote package
     - [] implement pagination

 - repeat the above with WPGraphQL